thomas-haslwanter/scikit-kinematics/docs/index.rst

     - rotation
     - also work on data arrays

+*simulation* Functions to simulate ideal IMU-signalsG

-*view*  Visualization of time-series data, and of 3D orientations
+*view*  Visualization of time-series data, and of 3D orientations.
+    **Note:** Since 2021 Mac OSX no longer supports OpenGL.
+As a consequence, the module *view* is no longer automatically loaded, but has to be imported separately, with e.g. *from skinematics import view*!

 In addition, the packages includes the general module